SOLANA-DEVNET

 Funding Safety Warning

-Verify the revenue pool PDA before sending assets
+Verify the Distribution Pool PDA before sending assets

 Sending SPL tokens to the wrong address may result in permanent loss.
-Revenue deposits are normal on-chain transfers and follow blockchain finality.
+Funding deposits are normal on-chain transfers and follow blockchain finality.

-• Verify the exact revenue pool PDA before each transfer.
+• Verify the exact Distribution Pool PDA before each transfer.

 • For large deposits, consider sending a smaller test amount first.